H2020-InFuse/cdff_dev/README.md

     sudo pip3 install -e .

+**During the installation you have to set the path to CDFF.** You can do this by defining the environment variable `CDFFPATH`, you can write it to the file `cdffpath` or you can enter it manually when the `pip3` freezes during the installation process.
 If you don't have sudo privileges, you can use the flag `--user` of pip to install the dependencies in your home folder.

 ## Documentation